greeder59/eval-pelican/content/posts/Pelican_content.md

  - Make a commit with *git commit -m"Some comment"*
  - Push the commit with *git push origin master*

 That's it.
-When you do the *git push* Github will notify Netlify of the change.
+When you do the *git push*, Github will notify Netlify of the change.
 Then, Netlify will pull the repository and automagicly add the new content to your site.

 ### Drafts